Zone Look-up Map

 - Odor control plan required.

-- Size limited to 10,000 sf in MX zone district.
+- Size limited to 10,000 square feet in any mixed use zone district.

 - See Section 7-1 for definition.